siliunobi/DNS-Maude/README.md

 __Note__: if one created the appropriate environment on his/her machine without using Docker, running `script-maude-allOSes.sh` will execute the Maude experiments and copy the results into `/results`.
-We can also comment all the lines starting with `cp -R` to avoid duplicating the data (This is necessary if using Docker).
+We can also comment all the lines starting with `cp -R` to avoid duplicating the data (those were necessary if using Docker).

 #### Testbed
 Moreover, the script will carry out the ***testbed*** experiments as well by :